Brown-University-Library/bdr_uploader_hub_project/README.md

 Create a `.env` file in the outer directory based on `sample_dotenv.txt`.
 You will need to update the `MEDIA_ROOT` setting to a real path.

-Create a virtual environment using python 3.12 (anything earlier than 3.10 will cause an error due to syntax updates) and install requirements.

 Create a directory called `DBs` in the outer directory.
 Then from the project root run `python manage.py makemigrations bdr_student_uploader_hub_app`.
-Then run `python manage.py migrate`.
+Then run `uv run ./manage.py migrate`.
 This should create a sqlite file in the DBs directory and set up all required tables.

 Then bring up the app and log in as staff to trigger the creation of the `staffperson` profile in the DB.